ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves: Abstract

 \section{Abstract}

 Computing an AUC as a performance measure to compare the quality of different machine learning models is one of the final steps of many research projects.
-Many of these methods are trained on privacy-sensitive data and there are several different approaches like $\epsilon$-differential privacy, federated machine learning and methods based on cryptographic approaches if the datasets cannot be shared or evaluated jointly at one place.
-In this setting, it can also be a problem to compute the global performance measure like an AUC, since the labels might also contain privacy-sensitive information.
-There have been approaches based on $\epsilon$-differential privacy to deal with this problem, but to the best of our knowledge, no exact privacy preserving solution has been introduced.
-In this paper, we propose an MPC-based framework, called \fw{}, with private merging of sorted lists and novel methods for comparing two secret-shared values, selecting between two secret-shared values, converting the modulus, and performing division to compute the exact AUC as one could obtain on the pooled original test samples.
-With \fw{} computation of the exact area under precision-recall curve and receiver operating characteristic curve is even possible when ties between prediction confidence values exist.
-To show the applicability of \fw{}, we use it to evaluate a model trained to predict acute myeloid leukemia therapy response and we also assess its scalability via experiments on synthetic data.
-The experiments show that we efficiently compute exactly the same AUC with both evaluation metrics in a privacy preserving manner as one can obtain on the pooled test samples in the plaintext domain.
-Our solution provides security against semi-honest corruption of at most one of the servers performing the secure computation.
+Many of these methods are trained on privacy-sensitive data and there are several different approaches like $\epsilon$-differential privacy, federated machine learning and cryptography if the datasets cannot be shared or used jointly at one place for training and/or testing.
+In this setting, it can also be a problem to compute the global AUC, since the labels might also contain privacy-sensitive information.
+There have been approaches based on $\epsilon$-differential privacy to address this problem, but to the best of our knowledge, no exact privacy preserving solution has been introduced.
+In this paper, we propose an MPC-based solution, called \fw{}, with private merging of individually sorted lists from multiple sources to compute the exact AUC as one could obtain on the pooled original test samples.
+With \fw{}, the computation of the exact area under precision-recall and receiver operating characteristic curves is possible even when ties between prediction confidence values exist.
+We use \fw{} to evaluate two different models predicting acute myeloid leukemia therapy response and heart disease, respectively.
+We also assess its scalability via synthetic data experiments.
+All these experiments show that we efficiently and privately compute the exact same AUC with both evaluation metrics as one can obtain on the pooled test samples in plaintext according to the semi-honest adversary setting.